stylekit/stylekit.github.io/_posts/_temp/_2017-01-06-how-it-works.md

 The state is just a string that changes over time when the user interacts with the Element.
 Can be overDownCheckedFocused etc. then the Element is styled accordingly, by looking for a style that matches this combination of states.

 <img width="264" alt="img" src="https://raw.githubusercontent.com/stylekit/img/master/state_types.png">

+# Style.

+A style has Selectors, StyleProperties 1.
+A StyleProperty contains all the graphics attributes that can style a Skin 2.
+A Selector contains the address of which Element should be styled